ivotron/popper2-paper/paper.md

 # Case Study {#sec:study}

 In this section, we present three case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.
-We analyzed the ML based system benchmarking project MLPerf [@mattson2019mlperf] based on the reproducibility related issues that get frequently opened on its github repository and categorized them into few commonly occuring categories like missing or outdated version of dependencies; outdated documentation; missing or broken links of datasets; etc.
+We analyzed the ML-based system benchmarking project MLPerf [@mattson2019mlperf] based on the reproducibility related issues that get frequently opened on its Github repository and categorized them into a few commonly occurring categories like missing or outdated versions of dependencies; outdated documentation; missing or broken links of datasets; etc.
-The aim of these casestudies is to emphasize on how Popper can help in mitigating these reproducibility issues and make life easier for researchers and developers.
+These case studies aim to emphasize on how Popper can help in mitigating these reproducibility issues and make life easier for researchers and developers.
 For these case studies, we built an image classification workflow that runs the training using Keras [@gulli2017deep] over the MNIST [@mnistdataset] dataset having 3 steps; download; verify; and train.
-The workflow used for the casestudies is depicted below.
+The workflow used for the case studies is depicted below.

 ```yaml
 steps: